Coddeus/Pianorium/README.md

 - Choose the above parameters,
 - The render can be bigger than the size of your screen,
 - 100% free, open-source, no-watermark, and forever!

+## Contributing
+Found a bug, have a feature idea?
+Issues are welcome to help the development of this project!

+To build the codebase, you will need:
+- [[guide]](https://github.com/zmwangx/rust-ffmpeg/wiki/Notes-on-building) FFmpeg manually installed to be statically linked with the ffmpeg-next crate
+- [[guide]](https://github.com/Rust-SDL2/rust-sdl2) SDL2 manually installed to be statically linked with the sdl2 crate

+Debugging (F5) should work on VSCode after installing these libraries.
+For other IDEs, you might want to rewrite the .vscode/ behaviour if you don't want to rewrite `cargo run -- 800 600 60.0 6 ./test.mid ./output.mp4 ./output.png false` every build.

 ## Credits
 If you use this software (e.g. for videos), please consider crediting to it.
 For example: